Citation, DOI & article data

 Patients present with painless hematemesis.

-Tears most commonly involve the distal esophagus at the gastro-esophageal junction.
 It is more common in alcoholics or after episodes of binge drinking, after repeated episodes of retching or vomiting.

 A mucosal laceration without transmural perforation is likely to be occult on CT.
 However, CT images of the esophagus many occasionally show evidence of hemorrhage or foci of extraluminal gas at a site of mucosal injury 2.